Chris Urch: The Rolling Stone

 Urch's next major play, The Rolling Stone, deals with the topic of violent homophobia in Uganda.
-It received its premiere at the Royal Exchange Theatre in Manchester in 2015 and then transferred to the Orange Tree Theatre in London.
-The play won the Bruntwood Prize for Playwriting in 2013, the Manchester Theatre Award for Best New Play in 2015, and Best New Play at the Off West End Awards 2017.
-The play opened at the off-broadway Mitzi E. Newhouse Theater in New York City in 2019.
+It received its premiere at the Royal Exchange Theatre in Manchester in 2015, followed by performances at the West Yorkshire Playhouse in Leeds (2015) and the Orange Tree Theatre in London (2016).
+The play won a Judges' award at the Bruntwood Prize for Playwriting in 2013, the 2016 Manchester Theatre Award for Best New Play, and the 2017 Offie for Best New Play.

+Internationally, The Rolling Stone was staged in Sydney at the Seymour Centre in 2018 and in New York at the off-broadway Mitzi E. Newhouse Theater in 2019.